sonalgan/FrndRecommend/README.md

 Install xampp
 and turn on apache server.
-store the pycgi folder in ur htdocs folder inside xampp.
+store the frndrecommend folder in ur htdocs folder inside xampp.

 now run localhost/pycgi on web browser.